Group Members

 Sara Sheikhi

-Sara is a PhD candidate at the University of Alberta, with expertise on Computational Solid Mechanics, Theoretical Methods, and Advanced Materials.
+Sara is a PhD candidate at the University of Alberta with expertise in Computational Solid Mechanics, Theoretical Methods, and Advanced Materials.
 The focus of her PhD thesis is to develop new interatomic potential for Boron Carbide using Machine Learning and Molecular Dynamics approaches, and bridge it into higher-scale models developed by other group members through implementing homogenization schemes.

 Weihao Guo